NishchayAnand/software-engineering/Data Structures & Algorithms/8. Linked List/Reverse List/Reverse Nodes in K Group.md

 ---
 ### Basic Intuition

-The problem statement also mentions that if there are `< k nodes` left in the linked list, then we don't have to reverse them.
+However, the problem statement also mentions that if there are `< k nodes` left in the linked list, then we don't have to reverse them.
 This implies that we first need to `count k nodes` before we get on with our reversal.
+If at any point, we find that we don't have `k nodes`, then we don't reverse that portion of the linked list.
+Right off the bat, this implies at least two traversals of the list overall.
+One for counting, and the next, for reversals.

 ---
-### Approach
+### Recursive Approach

+The remaining list is a linked list in itself and hence, it's a perfect fit for a recursive strategy.

 **Algorithm**